-While all these are nice offerings that could help you make smart decisions, it’s worth noting that services that monitor spending habits and budgets may already be offered by your bank or credit card issuer through their user interface.
+While all these are nice offerings that could help you make smart decisions, you may find that your bank or credit card issuer offers services that monitor spending habits and budgets.
 In other words, don’t pay Truebill for something you may already be getting elsewhere for free.

 Any time a financial app asks for access to personal online financial records, you’re right to be skeptical.
 It should immediately raise a red flag, and you should proceed with caution.

-Truebill understands that potential users are going to be skeptical of the security risks involved with the service.
+Truebill understands that potential users may be wary of the security risks involved with the service.
 One of the main tabs on its website, aptly titled “Security,” attempts to put your mind at ease about virtually “handing over the keys” to your accounts.

 Here are some key points from the company’s security disclosure:

-- Truebill hosts its data on Amazon Web Services, which also stores sensitive data for the Department of Defense (among others)
+- Truebill hosts its data on Amazon Web Services, which also stores sensitive data for the U.S. Department of Defense (among others).